jdhitsolutions/WindowsSandboxTools/README.md

 Install-Module WindowsSandboxTools
 ```

-It should work in Windows PowerShell and PowerShell 7 on Windows platforms.
+The module should work in Windows PowerShell and PowerShell 7 on Windows platforms.

 ### [Start-WindowsSandbox](docs/Start-WindowsSandbox.md)